Melqart Asset Management UK Ltd Lowers Holdings in Planet Fitness, Inc. (NYSE:PLNT)

-Melqart Asset Management UK Ltd decreased its holdings in Planet Fitness, Inc. (NYSE:PLNT) by 63.8% in the first quarter, according to its most recent filing with the Securities and Exchange Commission.
-The firm owned 31,154 shares of the company’s stock after selling 54,846 shares during the quarter.
-Melqart Asset Management UK Ltd’s holdings in Planet Fitness were worth $2,408,000 at the end of the most recent reporting period.
+Melqart Asset Management UK Ltd trimmed its holdings in Planet Fitness, Inc. (NYSE:PLNT) by 63.8% in the 1st quarter, according to its most recent disclosure with the SEC.
+The firm owned 31,154 shares of the company’s stock after selling 54,846 shares during the period.
+Melqart Asset Management UK Ltd’s holdings in Planet Fitness were worth $2,408,000 at the end of the most recent quarter.

-A number of other hedge funds and other institutional investors have also added to or reduced their stakes in PLNT.
-IndexIQ Advisors LLC purchased a new position in shares of Planet Fitness during the first quarter worth $28,000.
-Eaton Vance Management acquired a new stake in Planet Fitness in the first quarter valued at $43,000.
-First Horizon Advisors Inc. increased its position in shares of Planet Fitness by 1,280.8% during the first quarter.
-First Horizon Advisors Inc. now owns 718 shares of the company’s stock worth $55,000 after purchasing an additional 666 shares in the last quarter.
-Ameritas Investment Company LLC acquired a new stake in shares of Planet Fitness during the first quarter worth about $79,000.
-Finally, Captrust Financial Advisors acquired a new stake in shares of Planet Fitness during the first quarter worth about $91,000.
-96.52% of the stock is owned by institutional investors.
+A number of other institutional investors have also modified their holdings of the stock.
+Cushing Asset Management LP boosted its position in shares of Planet Fitness by 45.9% during the first quarter.
+Cushing Asset Management LP now owns 13,276 shares of the company’s stock worth $1,026,000 after buying an additional 4,174 shares during the period.
+Nippon Life Global Investors Americas Inc. boosted its holdings in Planet Fitness by 208.4% in the first quarter.
+Nippon Life Global Investors Americas Inc. now owns 61,590 shares of the company’s stock valued at $4,760,000 after purchasing an additional 41,620 shares during the period.
+CIBC Private Wealth Group LLC boosted its holdings in Planet Fitness by 1,103.8% in the first quarter.
+CIBC Private Wealth Group LLC now owns 168,379 shares of the company’s stock valued at $13,015,000 after purchasing an additional 154,392 shares during the period.
+Northern Trust Corp boosted its holdings in Planet Fitness by 4.0% in the first quarter.
+Northern Trust Corp now owns 411,474 shares of the company’s stock valued at $31,807,000 after purchasing an additional 15,816 shares during the period.
+Finally, Penn Capital Management Co.
+Inc. boosted its holdings in Planet Fitness by 17.6% in the first quarter.
+Penn Capital Management Co.
+Inc. now owns 138,328 shares of the company’s stock valued at $10,693,000 after purchasing an additional 20,740 shares during the period.
+Institutional investors own 96.52% of the company’s stock.

 Planet Fitness, Inc, together with its subsidiaries, franchises and operates fitness centers under the Planet Fitness brand.
 It operates through three segments: Franchise, Corporate-Owned Stores, and Equipment.
 The Franchise segment is involved in franchising business in the United States, Puerto Rico, Canada, Panama, Mexico, and Australia.